Iwura/Insight-generation-from-global-deforestation-activities-between-1990-and-2016-using-SQL/README.md

 In 1990, the percent of the total land area of the world designated as forest was 32.42%.
 The region with the highest relative forestation was Latin America & Caribbean, with 51.03%, and the region with the lowest relative forestation was Middle East & North
 Africa, with 1.78% forestation.

-Insights generated can be viewed through this link. https://drive.google.com/file/d/1J8dXQVOcSihdNWOCmV9D0lHKI2hMILUH/view?usp=sharing
+# Link to generated Insights
+https://drive.google.com/file/d/1J8dXQVOcSihdNWOCmV9D0lHKI2hMILUH/view?usp=sharing